 Around one million files have been collected by Anti-piracy firm Canipre.
 All of these are on Canadians suspected of illegally sharing its clients’ work online in 2015.

-Canipre, which represents several major Canadian film studios, says each of these files represent a person the firm thinks could theoretically be sued for pirating its clients’ work.
+Canipre, representing several major Canadian film studios, says each of these files represents a person the firm thinks could theoretically be sued for pirating its clients’ work.

 TekSavvy Solutions Inc, an internet service provider, receives about 5,000 copyright infringement notices from studios and other copyright holders that monitor the Internet for piracy.

-Holders of copyrights are however pleased with the law and have actively participated, as the daily notices to the ISPs show.
+However, holders of copyrights are pleased with the law and have actively participated, as the daily notices to the ISP’s show.
 They also feel that the requirement to forward the notices to suspected pirates is reducing online copyright theft.

-Illegal sharing of files came down by at least 61 percent in January among internet service providers that comply with the law, compared to the same month last year, EG TEK said.
-The company added that it noticed a correlation between how compliant an internet service provider is with the requirement to send infringement notices and the decrease in piracy.
+Illegal sharing of files came down by at least 61 per cent in January among internet service providers that comply with the law, compared to the same month last year, EG TEK said.
+The company added that it noticed a correlation between how compliant an internet service provider is to send infringement notices and the decrease in piracy.

-There has also been a huge increase in the popularity of legal streaming services such as Netflix, Shomi and Spotify in the past year, Pirated streaming too has become more popular and it’s harder for anti-piracy firms to track those services than file sharers using BitTorrent.
+There has also been a huge increase in the popularity of legal streaming services such as Netflix, Shomi and Spotify in the past year.
+Pirated streaming has become more popular, and it’s harder for anti-piracy firms to track those services than file sharers using BitTorrent.